rootisgod/rootisgod/content/posts/2023/2023-02-04-Creating-Github-Runners-in-a-Kubernetes-Cluster-via-Octopus-Deploy.md

 ```

 Each job run is an ephemeral agent.
 It will renew on each run.
 To create more agents in case of many long running jobs being active, simply adjust the replica value.

-## Octopus Deploy

-If you want to automate this, we can use Octopus Deploy.
-Create a new project and reference a new Kubernetes Deployment Target.

-Then create a new project.